Meet the Ambivert ‘Motivational Listener’

-I had just handed in my final college assignment and was walking through the revolving door to go home and pack to travel to Kenya because my father who had been ill, when I received a text message letting me know he had transitioned to another realm.
+I had just handed in my final college assignment and was walking through the revolving door to go home and pack to travel to Kenya to see my father who had been ill for a few weeks when I received a text message letting me know he had transitioned to another realm.
 We had spoken.
 I had said everything I needed to say.
 I was both broken and at peace.

 Life and time took on new meaning.
-I began to think ask myself what I really wanted to do, not with my life but with my time – life time.
-3 months later, university started, I had enrolled to read BSc Information Systems and Management.
-My father had inspired me.
+I began to introspect and ask myself what I really wanted to do with my time – life time.
+3 months later, university started.
+I had enrolled to read BSc Information Systems and Management.
+My father had inspired me to pursue information technology because the future of the world lay there.
 Grief, soul-searching and the need to offer financial support to my family led me to defer my course a year in.
-I took on full-time employment and went in search of my dream career.
+I took on full-time employment and went in search of what I really wanted to do.

 Second Defining Moment

 I stumbled upon coaching by serendipity whilst online.
-It read like the personal I had been my whole life.
+It read like the person I had been my whole life.
 A few years later, I enrolled whilst working full-time and never looked back.

-Balancing a full-time job in a high-pressure environment, studying and setting up a consultancy too a lot out of me.
+Balancing a full-time job in a high-pressure environment, studying and setting up a consultancy took a lot out of me.
 But it was worth it.

 Getting my IIC&M Executive Coach accreditation felt like a big win.
 I was financially secure, ready to invest in commercial property and launching a consultancy.
 I was content, but life had other plans.

-I lost it all.
-I guaranteed loan that was never repaid, the borrower skipped the country and the creditors came after me.
+I lost it all through a deal gone bad.
 I was 30 and rebuilding my life from negative figures.
 The lessons learnt would later become the foundation for my Money Mindset Mastery workshops and Financial Intelligence for Entrepreneurs conferences.